Musashi1584/RPGO/RPG/ReadMe.txt

 So here it is.
 The mod replaces the vanilla class by one class starting as "Soldier".

-The Soldier class can use every weapon (supporting Primary Secondaries, LW2 Secondary Weapons and Utility Slot Sidearms).
+The Soldier class can use every weapon (supporting Primary Secondaries, LW2 Secondary Weapons).

 This class has 14 rows of abilities (named specializations) with 7 ranks each (98 abilities total) to choose from.
 I am planning to even expand on this.